Loader gif

 Taxpayer dependency test.
 You cannot claim any dependents if someone else can claim you as their dependent.
 In other words, dependents cannot claim dependents.

-A person must also qualify as your dependent in one of two ways — as a qualifying child or as a qualifying relative (who may not always actually be related).
+A person must also qualify as your dependent in one of two ways — as a qualifying child or as a (who may not always actually be related).
 First, check to see if the person is a qualifying child.

 5 tests for qualifying as a dependent child